xiaosheep01/SAAPS/README.md

 saaps -i your/seq/path -cp -pp -o your/output/path
 ```

-**Code explaination**:`-csn your/names/file/path` represents the matching table of the old and new names in the sequence, which is the table output in the previous step. `-cp` represents to activate the computational polymorphism function. `-pp` represents that the polymorphism result is plotted.
+**Code explanation**:`-csn your/names/file/path` represents the matching table of the old and new names in the sequence, which is the table output in the previous step. `-cp` represents to activate the computational polymorphism function. `-pp` represents that the polymorphism result is plotted.

 The statistical result of polymorphism analysis will generate three files named `Concise_Result.txt`, `Detail_Result.txt`, and `Seq_Matrix.csv`.
 If the drawing parameter (`-pp`) is set, A resulting graph (default) named `SAPs.pdf` is generated accordingly.
 The main result files are explained as follows: